phac-nml/irida/doc/developer/primer.md

 The IRIDA project uses Git, [GitLab][], and [GitHub][] for version control purposes.
 The main development server used is the NML's [GitLab][] site.
 We use an internal repository so that we have greater control over how the code is managed, greater control over the testing servers, and allows us to have private conversations about issues.
 Once a feature is pushed to the *development* or *master* branches of the project, it is automatically mirrored to our [GitHub][] site to give access ot public users.

 External collaborators are welcomed to develop new features and should submit pull requests on IRIDA's [GitHub][] page.
+Note that if we receive a GitHub pull request, NML IRIDA developers should pull the branch locally, then push it up to GitLab before merging to ensure the GitHub and GitLab repositories don't get out of sync.

 ### Branch structure

 IRIDA's branch structure is loosely based on the [GitFlow](http://nvie.com/posts/a-successful-git-branching-model) branch model.
-This model allows the team to develop multiple features in parallel without contaminating the main development branch, keeping merge requests sane, and allows for stable releases.
+This model allows the team to develop multiple features in parallel without contaminating the main development branch, keeping merge requests sane, and allows for stable and patchable releases.

 #### Branches: